 Your participation in this study will help us learn about the challenges and opportunities of dating in the digital world.
 You may learn more about yourself and your experiences of dating in this particular environment, but you may not directly benefit from taking part in this study.

 All information about you will be kept confidential.
-I will create a separate file that links your name (if provided), username(s) name and fake names and keep it in a separate location than study data.
+I will create a separate file that links your name (if provided) and username(s) name and keep it in a separate location than study data.
+I will destroy the link between your data and any identifying information at the end of the study.
 I will code the study data and keep it indefinitely.
-Neither your name, profile username(s), or photos will not be used in any publications or presentations of the study results.
+Your name, profile usernames, and photos will not be used in any publications or presentations of the study results, unless you permit it.

 Your participation in the study is voluntary and you may decline to participate without penalty.
 If you decide to participate you may withdraw from the study at any time without any penalty and without loss of benefits to which you are entitled.
 If you are a student at the University of Washington, your participation (or lack therefore) in this study will not affect any of your grades or your standing at the university.

 Government or university staffs sometimes review studies such as this one to make sure they are being done safely and legally.
 If a review of this study takes place, your records may be examined.
 The reviewers will protect your privacy.
 The study records will not be used to put you at legal risk of harm.